This Is the Sea: Album promotion

-This Is the Sea was promoted heavily and reached number 37 on the Top 40 album chart in the UK.
+This Is the Sea was promoted heavily and reached number 37 in the UK Albums Chart.
 Neither of the two preceding albums had charted in the Top 40.

 The album was followed by tours in the United Kingdom, and in North America as the headliners.
-Sinéad O'Connor made her United Kingdom live debut as a backup singer on "The Big Music" at a concert at the London Town and Country Club.
-In December, The Waterboys joined the band Simple Minds for a European tour.
+Sinéad O'Connor made her UK live debut as a backing singer on "The Big Music" at a concert at the London Town and Country Club.
+In December, the Waterboys joined the band Simple Minds for a European tour.
 During the three major tours, the band's lineup began to change, and the album received more exposure than its two predecessors.
-Mike Scott, however, in a decision that expressed the values he had written about when authoring punk rock fanzines, refused to promote the album and the single for "The Whole of the Moon" on Top of the Pops because he would not lip sync, a requirement on the show.
+Mike Scott, however, in a decision that expressed the values he had written about when authoring punk rock fanzines, refused to promote the album and the single "The Whole of the Moon" on Top of the Pops because he would not lip sync, a requirement on the show at that time.